 - Recognize you when you return to our website.

 A number of companies offer utilities designed to help you visit websites anonymously.
-Although we will not be able to provide you with a personalized experience at Toastmasters.org if we cannot recognize you, we want you to be aware that these tools exist.
+Although we will not be able to provide you with a personalized experience at www.toastmasters.org if we cannot recognize you, we want you to be aware that these tools exist.
 In addition, the Federal Trade Commission provides useful information about online privacy on its own website, http://www.privacy.ca.gov/.

 Third party advertisers may appear on our website from time to time.
-They may be able to detect that visitors to their website arrived via Toastmasters.org.
+They may be able to detect that visitors to their website arrived via www.toastmasters.org.
 However, we do not receive any information from these or other outside websites regarding your page views, purchases or any other information.

 We use information that we collect about you or that you provide to us, including any personal information:

-- To provide you with information, products or services that you request from us.
+- To provide you with information, products or services as part of your membership.